Using Vinegar For Cleaning Around Your Home

 Freshen and clean your automatic coffee maker by filling the reservoir with vinegar and running it through a brewing cycle.
 Follow this up by running a rinse cycle of water.

 Clean brass, copper, and pewter by creating a paste.
-Dissolve 1 teaspoon of plain salt in a 1 cup of vinegar.
+Dissolve one teaspoon of plain salt in one cup of vinegar.
 Stir in enough flour to make a paste.
 Then use the paste on any metal surface and let it stand for about 15 minutes.
 Make sure you rinse with clean warm water and then polish until it’s dry.

 Forget about using the window cleaners from the stores.
 The cheapest and most effective way to clean windows is to combine half water and half vinegar.
 Put it in a mister, and spray it on the windows.
 Dry the window with a soft, lint-free cloth.
 Your windows will sparkle and be streak-free.